Price: Free trial, Starts at $29/month

 Click on ‘Conversions’ at the left sidebar in your Google Analytics account.

 Click on ‘Goals’ drop down and click on ‘Overview’ among the options.
 This shows you the statistics for all goals.
 Click on the ‘All Goals’ drop down and select this particular goal.
+Then check the goal flow:

 Click on ‘Source/Medium’ and click on ‘view full report’ at the right side underneath the table.